winhtaikaung/golang-designpatterns-myanmar/docs/README.md

 # Golang Design Patterns in Myanmar

-This is a sample project that lets you run container based development with Golang & Vscode.
+This is a sample project that lets you run container based development with Golang and understand design patterns.

 ## Prequesties